lblva/we-re_not_special/docs/README.md

 ## So, how was my experience overall?

-It was an interesting project.
-There were moments that made me want to pluck all my hair out, and there were moments that made me happy for finally fixing whatever problem I had.
-To be honest, I didn’t learn a lot, but I did gain some experience with Python.
-I learned what a virtual environment is, and I used the terminal more than ever before.</br>
+It was quite an interesting project.
+There were moments when I felt like pulling out all my hair, and there were moments that made me happy for finally fixing whatever problem I had.
+To be honest, Honestly, I didn’t learn as much as I had hoped, but I did gain some experience with Python, learned what a virtual environment is, and found myself using the terminal more than ever before.</br>

-We originally wanted the silhouettes to have random prints, but we weren’t able to achieve that, so we used colors instead.
-That’s the only con; I’m happy with everything else code-wise.</br>
+We wanted the silhouettes to have random prints originally, but we couldn't make it work.
+So, we went with colors instead.
+That's the only downside; otherwise, I'm happy with how everything else turned out in the code.</br>

 The installation itself didn’t go exactly as we wanted, but it’s alright.
-We still managed to impress a special guest, who liked it and wants to use our installation at an event.</br>
+We still managed to impress a special guest.</br>

 ## Thank you </br>
-Thank you for reading this far.
-I hope you enjoyed it, and you are more than welcome to use this project.
+Thanks for sticking with me this far!
+I hope you found it enjoyable.
+Feel free to use this project if it's helpful to you.